therealdreg/therealdreg.github.io/content/en/_index.md

 Our mission is to make hardware hacking knowledge accessible to people with limited understanding of hardware, electronics, and mathematics

 We create tools, documentation, training, and audiovisual materials to help you learn and practice hardware hacking in a safe and legal environment

+**Using the same hardware as Bus Pirate v3 but with some enhancements**

 {{% /blocks/lead %}}